moehriegitt/vastringify/README.md

 ### Format Specifiers

+The format is string is decoded and then output as is into the output stream where it is encoded, except for sequences of `~`, which are interpreted as a format specifier.

+For each format specifier in the format string, 0, 1, or more arguments are read (how many is specified below).
+If there are more arguments than what is needed for the format specifiers, the rest of the argumnets are ignored and the `VA_E_ARGC` stream error is set.

+If fewer arguments are given than needed for the format string, the rest of the format specifiers print empty and the `VA_E_ARGC` stream error is set.

 A format specifier begins with `~`, and what follows is similar to C:

  - a list of flag characters